glorious-conversation-design/decipher-survey-sync/readme.md

      Press the following keys: `[ Command ]` + `[ Space ]`, type `terminal` and press `[ Enter ]`.

-2. Run the following command in the command prompt / terminal.
+2. To download the application, run the following command in the command prompt / terminal.

    ```
    git clone https://github.com/glorious-conversation-design/decipher-survey-sync.git
    ```

+   If the application is already installed, continue to the next step.

 3. In command prompt / terminal, navigate to your local copy of the decipher-survey-sync repository by typing the command: